The Partae

 Stereogum (“The 40 Best New Bands Of 2020”)

-It also caps an incredible 12-months for the artist which saw her release her acclaimed How can I EP on Ninja Tune.
-A record that was met with strong support from the likes of Rolling Stone, Pitchfork (“25 Most Anticipated Albums of the Summer”), Jezebel, FADER, i-D, Resident Advisor and many more, and featured in numerous ‘Best Of’ 2020 lists from Billboard, The Guardian, NYLON and others.
-Hye Jin was also included in the NME 100 list of ‘Essential emerging artists for 2021’& V Mag‘s ‘Generation V’ series, with the likes of British GQ and Stereogum also highlighting her as ‘one to watch’.
-The EP’s lead single – ’Like this’ was also featured in the FIFA 2021 soundtrack, and saw heavy support across BBC Radio 1 and 6 Music, was #1 of ‘Top Electronic’ in the NACC Charts (North American College and Community Radio), and in the ‘Top 200’ overall, with further support across KEXP, KCRW, SiriusXMU and more.
+Her debut album follows an incredible few years for the young artist, with a string of releases that have seen her garner strong support from the likes of Rolling Stone, Pitchfork, FADER, DAZED, i-D, E!, Resident Advisor, Hypebeast, Purple Sneakers, STACK Magazine and many more.
+She was additionally featured in numerous ‘Best Of 2020’ lists from Billboard, The Guardian, NYLON and others, included in the NME 100 list of ‘Essential emerging artists for 2021’ & V Mag‘s ‘Generation V’ series, and highlighted by British GQ and Stereogum as ‘One to Watch’.
+The EP’s lead single, ’Like this’ – hailed by Mixmag as one of the “best tracks of 2020” and featured on the FIFA 2021 soundtrack – was supported across BBC Radio 1 and 6 Music (where it was playlisted for multiple weeks) with plays from Annie Mac, Clara Amfo, Lauren Laverne, Phil Taggart and many more.
+In the US the track was #1 of ‘Top Electronic’ in the NACC Charts (North American College and Community Radio), and in the ‘Top 200’ overall, with further support from KEXP, KCRW, SiriusXMU and more.

 For more information on 박혜진 Park Hye Jin, follow them below.